-The final conclusion is that no county in the region has room for complacency.
-As Figure 1.10 clearly shows, LAC's top improvers (Chile, Brazil and Peru) as well as the other countries in the region made far less improvement on the 2012 round of PISA than in prior rounds.
-This suggests that while other countries in the region may have something to learn from the policies adopted in Chile, Brazil and Peru over the past decade, those countries also need to do more.
-Close analysis of PISA data shows that a significant part of the progress seen in Brazil and Peru has come from a higher share of 15 year olds reaching 9th grade on time (rather than repeating grades) and not because 9th graders are learning more.
-There is a natural limit to PISA gains from reductions in agegrade distortion, and these countries may be reaping the last of this "low-hanging fruit".
-Given Brazil history of the highest repetition rates in the region, it is undeniable progress that more students are progressing on schedule through the school system.
-But for all three countries, the PISA 2012 results suggest that "staying the course" on the current set of policies may not be enough to raise student learning at the same pace in the future.
-They, as well as other countries need to look for new strategies.
+Finally, it is clear that no country in the region has room for complacency.
+As figure 1.8 shows, LAC's top improvers as well as the other countries in the region made far less improvement on the 2012 round of PISA than in prior rounds.
+This suggests that while other countries in the region may have something to learn from the policies adopted in Chile, Brazil, and Peru over the past decade, those countries also need to do more.
+Close analysis of PISA data shows that a significant part of the progress seen in Brazil and Peru has come from a higher share of 15 year olds reaching ninth grade on time (rather than repeating grades) and not because ninth graders are learning more.
+There is a natural limit to PISA gains from reductions in age-grade distortion, and these countries may be reaping the last of this "lowhanging fruit."
+Given Brazil's history of the highest repetition rates in the region, it is undeniable progress that more students are progressing on schedule through the school system.
+But for all three countries, the PISA 2012 results suggest that staying the course on the current set of policies may not be enough to raise student learning at the same pace in the future.
+They, as well as other countries, need to look for new strategies.